CrCs2O4/dotfiles/README.md

 # Dot Files
-My dot files shared between machines for ZSH, Bash, OSX, Linux, Cygwin and MSYS.
+My dot files shared between machines for FISH, ZSH, Bash on OSX.

 ## Installation
 Customise the contents of `gitconfig-user`.